 Majority of us don’t.
-We just follow the general practice, like rereading things multiple times, underlining stuff, etc. Experts says that these are the most ineffective and time consuming methods of study!
+We just follow the general practice, like rereading things multiple times, underlining stuff, etc. Experts say that these are the most ineffective and time consuming methods of study!

 Is your teacher aware of any learning technique based on experimental evidences?
-OR, he/she just come and teach the way they are doing for years without realizing what students are learning from their teaching methods.
+Do they just come and teach the way they are doing for years without realizing what students are learning from their teaching methods?

 There is so much research has happened about study techniques that it confuses even students and teachers.